n86-64/n86-64.github.io/_projects/2017-10-17-Cyber-Academy.markdown

 ## Role:
-I was responsible for developing the games quest system which was the core component used to track progress in the game, and developing a minigame based around creating secure passwords.
+I was responsible for developing the games quest system which was the core component used to track players progress, and developing a minigame based around creating secure passwords.
 In the minigame the player would be required to set some new passwords for some computers and would have to set these passwords based on a set of hints given by the game.

 <!-- Place this tag where you want the button to render. -->
 <p>
 <a class="github-button" href="https://github.com/DudleyHK/CyberGameCafe/archive/master.zip" data-icon="octicon-cloud-download" data-size="large" aria-label="Download DudleyHK/CyberGameCafe on GitHub">Download Now</a>

-<a class="github-button" href="https://github.com/DudleyHK/CyberGameCafe/" data-size="large" aria-label="Download DudleyHK/CyberGameCafe on GitHub">View it on GitHub</a>
+<a class="github-button" href="https://github.com/DudleyHK/CyberGameCafe/" data-size="large" aria-label="Download DudleyHK/CyberGameCafe on GitHub">View Source on GitHub</a>
 </p>